You'll be more prepared for your graduation ceremony if you know what to expect on the day. The format is the same for all graduation ceremonies.

 - Register so that we can confirm your attendance and allow you access to the assembly area

 - Line up in order as directed by staff – we’ll check that you’re wearing the right academic regalia and names will be checked again

-- If you still have your phone with you, please ensure it is in your pocket and on silent before you leave the assembly area
+- Make sure your phone is in your pocket and on silent before you leave the assembly area

 Inside the auditorium (ceremony venue)